Swedish Police Authority: History

-Nationalization
+Nationalisation

-The Swedish police continued to be organized under local government control for more than 30 years.
-The lack of co-ordination made police work difficult on a national level, and ineffective in an increasingly mobile world, which prompted the nationalization of the Swedish police in 1965.
-The police became more centralized and now organized under the Ministry of Justice in three levels.
+The Swedish police continued to be organised under local government control for more than 30 years.
+The lack of co-ordination made police work difficult on a national level, and ineffective in an increasingly mobile world, which prompted the nationalisation of the Swedish police in 1965.
+The police became more centralized and now organised under the Ministry of Justice in three levels.
 The National Police Board (Rikspolisstyrelsen) was the central administrative authority, primarily tasked with coordinating and supporting the local police.
 The local police was reduced to 119 districts, led by a District Police Commissioner, answering to a Chief Commissioner at the County Administrative Board.
 In 1998, the number of police districts was further reduced and divided along county lines into 21 local police authorities.
-On 1 January 2015, the police reorganized again into a unified agency, with the Swedish Security Service becoming a fully independent agency; the biggest overhaul of the Swedish police since it was nationalized in 1965.
-The new authority was created to address shortcomings in the organization of the division of duties and responsibilities, to reduce differences between police regions, ease governance and increase accountability.
-The reorganization is expected to last several years.
+On 1 January 2015, the police reorganised again into a unified agency, with the Swedish Security Service becoming a fully independent agency; the biggest overhaul of the Swedish police since it was nationalized in 1965.
+The new authority was created to address shortcomings in the organisation of the division of duties and responsibilities, to reduce differences between police regions, ease governance and increase accountability.
+The reorganisation is expected to last several years.